Niki-Sal/Farmony-backend/Planning.md

 - I want to do a simple browse to find a farm I can check out.
 - I can browser urban farms near me.
 I can not send messages to farmers or write posts.

+#### About Us

+The health and wellness industry is currently valued at 4.5 trillion dollars for a reason.
+It’s hard not to notice that being healthy today seems to come with a hefty price tag.
+The purpose of Farmony is to ensure that no one has to go broke to get healthy.
+Farmony is a social media website for those looking to cut the middle man out of their shopping and buy locally, straight from the source.
+Users can buy or trade products with one another, offer or seek help at urban farms, trade recipes or just learn about the farmers in their area.

 ## database Setup

 ![Image-1](./assets/diagram.jpeg)